 Following another promotion the club spent five years in the Ryman League Premier Division with little in the way of playing success.
 An eight year ground share with Sittingbourne ended and for two seasons The Stones moved to The Homelands in Ashford.
 However, it soon became apparent that sharing at Homelands was counter-productive to the success of the club.

-The Stones missed out on the play-offs at the end of the 2011/12 season but the ultimate prize was happening off the pitch.
-The £2.6million Gallagher Stadium was completed and 2,226 watched first match between Maidstone and Brighton & Hove Albion on Saturday 14 July.
+Construction work started during the 2011/12 season.
+Although the Stones missed out on the play-offs at the end of that campaign, the £2.6million Gallagher Stadium was completed and 2,226 watched first match between Maidstone and Brighton & Hove Albion on Saturday 14 July.

 The first season back in the county town ended in a massive celebration when the Stones won promotion to the Ryman Premier Division beating Faversham Town 3-0 in the play-off final.